artur-michalak/hc-antibunnyhop/README.md

 ### Configuration

-To change the configuration parameters, I recommend downloading the source code and re-building the package.
+To change the configuration parameters, I recommend changing the parameters in the hc.conf file.

 The script works in such way that with the number of jumps, the chance of the player ped losing balance increases.